ducin/ducin.it/posts/ts-type-inference.md

 # TypeScript Type Inference Guide

-New Year is a good opportunity to start a new initiative - and here I go with the first post of a whole serie, where I explain mechanics of TypeScript and my experience of using it for over 4 years in big commercial projects (inlcuding sectors: finance, web analytics, ITIL, OSS).
+New Year is a good opportunity to start a new initiative - and here I go with the first post of a whole serie, where I explain mechanics of TypeScript and my experience of using it since late 2014 in big commercial projects (including sectors: finance, web analytics, ITIL, OSS).

 After reading this post, you'll learn: